-Joe Riemann counting system for the Minnesota Environmental Partnership.

-He and his wife Virginia live in South Minneapolis and Rengel continues to volunteer for LSP regularly.
-Rengel's position is being filled by Joe Riemann, who joined LSP's staff in 2010 as the Twin Cities office manager/administrative and accounting assistant.
+While at LSP, Rengel coordinated all aspects of its accounting system, and directed a significant upgrading of its financial management.
+He also managed the accounting system for the Minnesota Environmental Partnership.
+He and his wife tion is being filled by Joe Riemann, who joined LSP's staff in 2010 as the Twin Cities office manager/administrative and accounting assistant.